Fossil Cycad National Monument: Deauthorization of the monument

 Even before formal approval of the new national monument, all of the visible fossils had been removed, many by Yale University paleontologist George Wieland, due to the fact that no administrator for supervising the area had been assigned.
-Excavations in the 1930s uncovered many new fossils which were also removed by Wieland, including one fossil cycad put on display at the 1933 World's Fair which was eventually lost and never recovered.
+Excavations in the 1930s uncovered many new fossils which were also removed by Wieland, including one fossil cycadeoid put on display at the 1933 World's Fair which was eventually lost and never recovered.
 Wieland wrote several scientific papers based on the fossils he unearthed.
 A few other paleontologists also wrote papers about the fossil plants unearthed there.
 The site was retained for some years in the expectation that erosion would uncover new fossils.
 In the 1940s, things took a turn for the worse for Fossil Cycad National Monument.
 Erosion and neglect had destroyed most of the fossils in that region until there were few or no fossils left.
 There were plans to help restore the area to its natural beauty, but this did not happen, and on September 1, 1957, Fossil Cycad National Monument was transferred to the Bureau of Land Management.

 In 1980, construction of a highway through the site uncovered more fossil cycads.
 The site was nominated as an Area of Critical Environmental Concern in 1997.
-While the monument is no more, many of the cycads excavated from that area are still in existence and are on display at various scientific institutions such as Yale University, the Smithsonian, and South Dakota School of Mines and Technology.
+While the monument is no more, many of the cycadeoids excavated from that area are still in existence and are on display at various scientific institutions such as Yale University, the Smithsonian, and South Dakota School of Mines and Technology.